I-20 Travel Signatures

 - You can continue use your current F-1 visa for travel as long as it has not expired

-Note that as soon as we transfer your record, your OPT authorization ends, so you should plan the timing carefully if you are still working under OPT.
+Note that as soon as we transfer your record, your OPT employment authorization ends, so you should plan the transfer date carefully if you are still working under OPT.